opengauss-mirror/docs/content/en/docs/Developerguide/system-information-functions.md

 -   has\_directory\_privilege\(database, privilege\)

-    Description: Queries whether the current user has permission to access a directory.
+    Description: Specifies whether the current user has permission to access a directory.
 For details about the valid parameter types, see  [Table 6](#en-us_topic_0283136950_table111483362025).

     Return type: Boolean

 -   has\_foreign\_data\_wrapper\_privilege\(user, fdw, privilege\)

-    Description: Queries whether a specified user has permission for foreign-data wrapper.
+    Description: Specifies whether a specified user has permission for foreign-data wrappers.

     **Table  7**  Parameter type description